 High school students may have the opportunity to enroll in LCCC credit courses.
-Students can earn transferable credits and may be able to use these credits towards high school graduation.
+LCCC offers both Dual Enrollment courses and an Early College program.
+In the Dual Enrollment program, students earn transferable college credits and may be able to use these credits towards high school graduation.
+In the Early College program, students also earn transferable college credits, meet high school graduation requirements and graduate with an associate degree.

 High school students that are in 9th grade, 14 years or older can apply to LCCC as early admissions or dual enrollment.
 Students younger than 14 will need to contact Admissions at 610-799-1575 to set up an interview and provide supporting documentation.
+For Early College, please contact your high school counselor for admissions requirements.

-Both early admissions and dual enrollment programs require the student to complete an online LCCC Dual Enrollment application for admissions.
-Students are required to take the college's assessment tests or submit exemption scores.
+Both early admissions, dual enrollment and early college programs require the student to complete an online LCCC Dual Enrollment application for admissions.
+Students are required to take the college's placement tests or submit exemption test scores.

-In many districts, dual enrollment courses are offered on the high school campus.
-Dual enrollment questions can be answered by your high school guidance office or the Director of High School Connections at LCCC at 610-799-1120.
+In many districts, dual enrollment courses are offered at the high school campus.
+Early College program is offered at LCCC campus.
+Questions can be answered by your high school guidance office or the Executive Director of High School Connections at LCCC at dualenrollment@lccc.edu or call 610-799-1120.

-All high school students, under the age of 18 years, must earn a high school diploma (or equivalent) prior to graduation from LCCC.
+All high school students, under the age of 18 years must earn a high school diploma (or equivalent) prior to graduation from LCCC.